logo

 In most cases, you'll want to use Network 0 — the existing state of the road network.
 Traffic counts reflect real-world conditions, so the network used for the calculation should match the state of the roads when the counts were taken.

-3. Add possible origin and destination locations
+Add possible origin and destination locations

-In this step you define a set of locations that may act as origins, destinations, or both.
+Define a set of locations that may act as origins, destinations, or both.
 These locations define the possible trips in the network.

 Before adding locations, consider the following guidelines: